Computing Similarity between Entities

 where \(A\) and \(B\) are sets.

-When applied to pairs of ontology terms, the sets are typically the Reflexive Ancestors of the terms of interest.
+When applied to pairs of ontology Terms, the sets are typically the Reflexive Ancestors of the terms of interest.
 Like all OAK graph operations, the choice of Predicates used is important.

 • Phenotype ontologies typically compute this using SubClassOf links only